rbuerki/death-metal-disco/_notes.md

     st_session_state.run_id += 1
   ```

-- [ ] RECS: for every displayed record have a direct link to the update page, passing record and artist - if possible ...

 DEV - PRIO 2

 - [x] STATS: get stats directy from DB (halfway done, still some issues there ...)
-- [ ] CRUD UPDATE / REMOVAL: filter by ID alternatively

 - [ ] implement relationships for ratings table:
   - ... in db_declaration